 God used a number of comparative expressions to differentiate Himself from Christ.
 These actually become a kind of a riddle for us throughout the Bible.
 When we’ve unraveled the whole story, we will understand all of the riddles.

-In Chapter 7, we showed how the invisible God, as YHVH (He WILL BE) contrasted Himself from Christ, by saying, “This is My name forever.”
+In Chapter 7, we showed how the invisible God, as Yihvah (HE WILL BE) contrasted Himself from Christ, by saying, “This is My name forever.”

 WHO IS and WHO WAS and WHO IS TO COME

-As we mentioned in Chapter 12, the Jewish people dropped the name He WILL BE, when they translated the Hebrew text in the Greek Septuagint, in about 200 BC.
+The Jewish people dropped the name of HE WILL BE when they translated the Hebrew text of Exodus 3:14, in the Greek Septuagint.

 Justin Martyr paraphrased the Greek Septuagint, when he wrote, “I am HE WHO IS, εγω ειμι ο ων the God of Abraham, the God of Isaac, the God of Jacob, the God of your fathers; go down into Egypt, and bring forth My people.”